Community Gathering

 I love Warmley, both the local people and resident wildlife.
 We can and should all do our bit to make this happen, nature never ceases to surprise and give that tingle that makes you feel special in this world!’

 Penny has lived in Totterdown for 24 years and is a director of the Totterdown Residents environmental and social action group (TRESA).
-A keen birdwatcher and amateur gardener since the 1990s, she has watched with dismay the decline of many bird populations in London and Bristol.
-She is passionate about grassroots activism and bringing communities together to improve their local area in an inclusive way.
+A keen birdwatcher and amateur gardener since the 1990s, she has watched with dismay the decline of bird populations in London and Bristol.
+She is passionate about grassroots activism and bringing communities together to improve their local area inclusively.

-She leads on the Totterdown Urban Nature Reserve (TUNR) within TRESA and feels strongly about protecting and improving biodiversity in our cities.
-In Bristol’s urban areas, gardens are a vital link in the biodiversity chain — a key focus of the TUNR.
+She leads the Totterdown Urban Nature Reserve (TUNR) within TRESA and cares deeply about protecting and improving urban biodiversity.
+In Bristol, gardens are a vital link in the biodiversity chain, a key focus of the TUNR.

-Sarah is based in Bath and has been working actively on the climate and biodiversity crisis for the past 8 years.
-She is currently leading the Lambridge and Walcot Community Nature Haven project in her area, alongside a Front Gardens for Wildlife campaign, with a mission to increase biodiversity and build community locally.
+Sarah has been actively involved in tackling the climate and biodiversity crisis for the past 8 years.
+She leads the Lambridge and Walcot Community Nature Haven project, alongside a Front Gardens for Wildlife campaign in Bath, with a mission to increase biodiversity and build community locally.

-Sarah also volunteers at Bath City Farm, supporting their Nature Connection/Wellbeing group and Ecology and Conservation program which includes working in their Wildflower Nursery.
-She particularly loves growing native wildflowers, plant-insect relationships, and discovering who we share our green spaces with!
+She volunteers at Bath City Farm, supporting their Nature Connection/Wellbeing group and Ecology programme, including work in the Wildflower Nursery.
+She loves growing native wildflowers, plant-insect relationships, and discovering who we share our green spaces with.

 Zoe is Manager of the West of England Nature Partnership (WENP), where she leads collaboration across the region to drive nature recovery.
 She works with partners in local government, business, academia and the environmental sector to shape policy, develop projects and embed nature into decisions about growth, resilience and wellbeing.